 - 1.1 The Local Development Scheme (LDS) is a document which contains a local authority's timetable / programme of works for the production of their Development Plan and other planning related documents.
 The Planning and Compulsory Purchase Act 2004 (as amended by the Localism Act 2011) requires local planning authorities to prepare, maintain and publish an LDS.
-This enables local communities and stakeholders to find out which key planning documents are to be prepared for the area within the foreseeable future. - 1.2 The Council generally seeks to update its LDS approximately every two to three years, although this LDS is updating the Council's previously adopted LDS of summer 2021.
-This LDS will cover the period Winter 2022 to autumn / winter 2024 / 2025. - 1.3 This LDS will outline the Council's timetable for producing the new Local Plan.
+This enables local communities and stakeholders to find out which key planning documents are to be prepared for the area within the foreseeable future. - 1.2 The Council generally seeks to update its LDS approximately every two to three years, however this LDS is updating the Council's previously adopted LDS of Spring 2024.
+This LDS will cover the period Autumn 2024 to Summer / Autumn 2026.
+This update is required due to an accelerating of the Council's new Local Plan production timescales. - 1.3 This LDS will outline the Council's timetable for producing the new Local Plan.
 It also makes reference, where relevant to other planning related documentation, such as Supplementary Planning Documents (SPD) (and planning guidance), however does not set out any specific programme for future SPD, due to the focus of resource being on the production of the new Local Plan.
-Having such information and timetabling enables the community, businesses, developers, service and infrastructure providers and other interested organisations to know which planning related documents are being and / or are to be prepared for the Borough area and when they will be able to participate in public consultation. - 1.4 The Council is committed to working with its partners, stakeholders and all members of the local community in the preparation of new planning policy.

-Together, the LDS and the adopted Statement of Community Involvement (SCI) set out how and when the aforementioned can participate in the process.
-External participation throughout the process is integral to shaping the Boroughs future. - 1.5 The Council's most up to date LDS will be published on its website www.oadby-wigston.gov.uk
+Having such information and timetabling enables the community, businesses, developers, service and infrastructure providers and other interested organisations to know which planning related documents are being and / or are to be prepared for the Borough area and when they will be able to participate in public consultation. - 1.4 The Council is committed to working with its partners, stakeholders, and all members of the local community in the preparation of new planning policy.
+Together, the LDS and the adopted Statement of Community Involvement (SCI) set out how and when stakeholders can participate in the process.
+External participation throughout the process is integral to shaping the Boroughs future. - 1.5 The Council's most up to date LDS will be published on its website www.oadby-wigston.gov.uk.

-2. Geographical coverage area
+2. Geographical Coverage Area